Exercise & Addiction Recovery

 is now evolving into

-LIFESTYLE RECOVERY
+MUSCLE RECOVERY

 There is a biological and psychological bodily response to exercise.
 It is commonly known as the “runner’s high.”
 When you exercise, your body releases endorphins, feel-good chemicals that act as natural painkillers and mood elevators.
 These endorphins give you that euphoric feeling during and after a run, enticing you to hit the pavement time and time again.